Namith-kp/Grow-With-Me-AI/README.md

 - `VITE_FIREBASE_CLIENT_ID`: Your Firebase client ID
 - `VITE_GEMINI_API_KEY`: Your Gemini API key

-See `.env.example` for the required format.
+See above for the required format for `.env` file

 ## Deployment to GitHub Pages